beevik/etree/README.md

 ###Example: Reading an XML file

-This example loads the bookstore sample XML from a file called `bookmark.xml`:
+This example loads the bookstore sample XML from a file called `bookstore.xml`.
 ```go
 doc := etree.NewDocument()
 if err := doc.ReadFromFile("bookstore.xml"); err != nil {